Xaxis/vaporllm/README.md

 A client-based distributed inference framework.

 `vaporllm` enables real-time, cross-browser model inference entirely in the frontend, with optional peer-to-peer coordination.
-Models are executed locally in the browser using WebAssembly (WASM) and WebGPU (when available), and clients can optionally serve inference requests to other users in the network.
+Models are executed locally in the browser using WebAssembly (WASM), WebGL, and WebGPU (when available), and clients can optionally serve inference requests to other users in the network.

 ## 🔍 What It Is